It's really raining out there and you need to hire a roofer to fix or replace your roof.

 Business organizations or affiliations – For example, BCAOMA (BC Apartment Owners & Managers Association) serves to educate and help owners and managers connect with well-respected vendors and services.
 Consider it a good sign if a roofing company displays affiliation with this organization.

-Also you can check online reviews with Google or Yelp.
+Also, you can check online reviews with Google or Yelp.
 But remember these reviews can be faked either for good or bad.
 If a review seems too strained either way or have too little information to describe an actual experience with the company, it can be suspect.

-Dealing with the company
+3. First contact with the company created trust

 The interaction you have with the company's representatives is a key factor.